-Nowadays we think of a forest as ‘a place covered in trees’ but in medieval times it was understood to be ‘a reserve for royal hunting’.
-An area of forest could include whole villages and other settlements as well as woods, bogs and heathland.
-When William the Conqueror created the New Forest in 1079 he also introduced forest laws to protect the venison and vert, which were the beasts of the chase and the greenery they depended upon.
-So severe were these laws the Anglo-Saxon chronicle reported that they were designed to ‘leave the English nothing but their eyes to weep with.’
-Whereas previously the Forest people had been able to exploit the available natural resources of the landscape after the introduction of these harsh laws there were serious, even fatal, consequences for living off the land.
-Disturbing a deer meant punishment that included blinding or having a hand cut off, and actually killing one, even to feed hungry children, could lead to execution.
-The Forest residents were not even permitted to gather fallen wood or clear the land, even if it were their own.
+As King of England, William I also introduced forest law to protect the ‘venison’ (game animals) and the ‘vert’ (the vegetation and herbage the game animals depended upon for food and shelter) in his hunting reserves.
+So severe was forest law that it was reported it was designed to ‘leave the English nothing but their eyes to weep with.’
+Whereas previously, the people living in the forests had been able to exploit the available natural resources of the landscape to supplement their livelihoods, after the introduction of forest law there were dreadful, even fatal, consequences for those living off the land.
+For example, disturbing a deer meant punishment that included blinding or having a hand cut off, and actually killing one, even to feed hungry children, could lead to execution.
+Furthermore, those resident in the New Forest were not allowed to gather wood; nor were they permitted to clear the land or erect fences even if it were on their own property.

 Stable stand Dog draw Back bear Bloody hand